-Hearing loss is one of the most common of these changes.
+Hearing loss is one of the most common conditions among seniors.
 In fact, it is estimated that nearly 30 million people over the age of 60 have some form of hearing loss.
-Among this group, nearly two million suffer from severe or profound hearing loss, a variety of the condition that makes it difficult to partake in everyday activities like conversation or to listen to the radio.
+Among this group, nearly 2 million suffer from severe or profound hearing loss; this variety of the condition makes it nearly impossible to partake in everyday activities like conversing or listening to the radio without amplification.

 Luckily, there are special types of hearing aids designed to accommodate people with severe or profound hearing loss.
 In this rundown, we’ll take a look at some of the best options available.

-Not all forms of hearing loss are created equally.
-This is something you should keep in mind when looking to purchase a hearing aid, as different devices are made for different levels of hearing.
-Most hearing aids are suitable for those with mild to moderate hearing loss; however, only certain devices can accommodate the needs of someone with severe or profound hearing loss.
+This is something you should keep in mind when looking to purchase a hearing aid, as different devices are made to accommodate different degrees of hearing loss.
+Most hearing aids are suitable for those with mild to moderate hearing loss; however, only certain devices can accommodate the needs of someone with severe to profound hearing loss.

 |Type of Hearing Loss||Hearing Threshold||Symptoms||Common Sounds You Might Miss|

 |Severe Hearing Loss||60 – 80 dB||

 For most people, hearing loss is caused by a combination of noise exposure, genetics, and age.
 Naturally, the latter is why the condition is much more common in older adults; however, as noted, there are also several external factors that can contribute to hearing loss:

 Once these sensitive parts of your ear are damaged, there is often no way to repair them, so it’s important to take care of your ears.
 With that said, a quality hearing aid can go a long way towards restoring one’s ability to hear, especially for those with severe to profound hearing loss.